openstack/ironic-inspector/README.rst

   nodes needs to be done prior to calling the endpoint.
 Requires X-Auth-Token header with Keystone token for authentication.

+  Nodes will be put into maintenance mode during discovery.
+It's up to caller to put them back into use after discovery is done.

   .. note::
       Before version 0.2.0 this endpoint was not authenticated.
       Now it is, but check for admin role is not implemented yet.